FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 #### Optionally customize the business certificate Distinguished Name (DN)

-You may want to customize the business certificate's Distinguished Name (DN), which is generated during the <span class="mc-variable suite_variables.FlowManager variable">Flow Manager</span> registration or certificate renewal.
+You may want to customize the business certificate's Distinguished Name (DN), which is generated during the {{< TransferCFT/flowmanager  >}} registration or certificate renewal.
 Set the UCONF parameter cg.certificate.business.csr\_dn to the custom value.
 The default is O=Axway,OU=MFT,CN=%uconf:cft.full\_hostname%.
 Remember to separate tokens by a comma.

     uconfset id=cg.certificate.business.csr_dn, value='O=MyCompany,OU=MFT,CN=%uconf:cft.full_hostname%'